 Homemade Butterscotch and Daim Layer Cake with Butterscotch Frosting

 Seriously though, birthday season has rolled around again in our house and regular readers will know that any birthday is a flimsy excuse for a fancy cake here.

-Daim bars are no stranger to the blog, either.
-The teeth-breaking chocolate covered caramel candies absolutely make the cake.
+The teeth-breaking Swedish chocolate covered caramel candies absolutely make the cake.
 However, although Daim is the lead in this show, the homemade butterscotch gets a supporting role worthy of an Oscar.

 It isn’t going to win any beauty competitions.
 I made an absolutely bodge of cutting the cakes in half (knew I would.
-Just knew it) and it didn’t slice very cleanly, but you know what?
+Just knew it), and it didn’t slice very cleanly, but you know what?
 Who cares.
 This blog is all about making it real.
 Real food for real people.
 And I know you guys don’t care about silly little things like perfection.

+Bottom line: it tasted delicious.
+That’s what counts.
+The cake was good right off the bat but the flavour deepened the longer it sat there.
 It’s unusual for cakes to last long in my house but we were out about, and didn’t get the chance to eat it all.
 Third day in, the cake tasted better than it did when we ate our first mouthful.

+Homemade Butterscotch and Daim Layer Cake with Butterscotch Frosting